shundhammer/qdirstat/doc/DevHistory.md

     programming - just because some tool never got ported to the 21st century.
 Sigh.

-    Yet another day of develpment completely wasted due to insufficiencies of underlying tools.
+    Yet another day of development completely wasted due to insufficiencies of underlying tools.
 Just great.
 I am getting fed up with this.